 In the School of Law we have a variety of options for undergraduate students that provide paths to traditional professional careers and many other careers too.

-Interdisciplinary programmes such as the Bachelor of Corporate Law degree and the Bachelor of Arts (Law), allow students to combine studying law with commerce, languages, humanities and social science disciplines.
+Interdisciplinary programmes such as the Bachelor of Law and Business degree and the Bachelor of Arts (Law), allow students to combine studying law with commerce, languages, humanities and social science disciplines.

 The School of Law has a strong commitment to collaborative and interdisciplinary research across a wide range of fields - with a particular focus on the domains of human rights, criminal law, and public policy.